BubbleCow/bubblecow-documentation/Marketing/Emails/Customer Emails/Initial Copy Editing Response - With Word Count.md

 > [!info]
->  This email is for the copy editing service and when the customer has given the manuscript's wordcount.
+>  This email is for the copy editing service and when the customer has given the manuscript's word count.

 Hi.